sharaelong/814-3/README.md

 - 3-opt is not good to use as a blackbox for its huge variance.
 - Heuristic depends on area of cluster convex hull is not good, because sharp shape has small area but increases tour length significantly.

+8. Some fancy dynamic clustering
+Score: Catastrophe!
+Time: Also too long!
+I used many approaches in this step.
+But everything failed.
+Inscribed circle area of delaunay triangulation, MST length of group, connectivity constraint in every move are not enough to avoid points floated over space wide.
+Inherently triangulation become weird at the edge of the region.
+To meet this issue I tried to define 'adjacency' between two points at maximum distance of d, but it was not good approach either.

+# Remaining Ideas
+- Grouping some points before any calculation.
+For example we can assume that two points within a distance of 1000 are expected to belong in same group at last.
+Then treat this grouped points as single point, 7th approach will become better because single point movement is actually multiple points movement.

 # Utilities
 - `score.sh`: compile main source code and score calculator, print score. `tmp-file` is temporary file for saving result.
 - `gen.sh`: re-generate test cases.